karim9155/notebookllm/README.md

 > What if the power of a tool like NotebookLM wasn't locked away in a closed system?
 What if you could build a private, self-hosted alternative that can be customized for your business needs, all without writing a single line of code?

-That's exactly what we've done with **InsightsLM**.
+That's exactly what we've done with **LearnNotebook**.
 This project is an open-source, self-hostable alternative to NotebookLM.
 It's designed to be a powerful AI research tool that grounds its responses exclusively in the sources you provide, making it a reliable window into your company's knowledge base.

 ## About The Project

 NotebookLM is one of the most powerful AI research tools available today.
 However, its closed-source nature limits its potential for customization and private hosting.
-InsightsLM was created to bridge this gap.
+LearnNotebook was created to bridge this gap.

 This isn't just a basic prototype.
 It's a robust application with some killer features, developed using a "vibe-coding" approach with Loveable for the Javascript frontend and a powerful backend combination of Supabase and N8N.

-We are open-sourcing InsightsLM so you can install it, customize it, improve it, and even commercialize it.
+We are open-sourcing LearnNotebook so you can install it, customize it, improve it, and even commercialize it.
 The ability to deploy AI agents grounded in a company's specific knowledge (a concept known as Retrieval-Augmented Generation or RAG) represents one of the biggest commercial opportunities for generative AI today.

 <p align="center">